Floriferous/marvel-search/README.md

 - `store/`
     - contains the redux store creator
 - `utils/`
-    - contains all other js used in the app, such as during testing, or other useful functions
+    - contains all other JS used in the app, such as during testing, or other useful functions

+Each folder with JS also contains its own `test` folder, where all the tests are located.

+## React component design

+All of the React components are stateless components, with the exception of CharacterListContainer and InputContainer which are the only HOCs connecting to the redux store.

+The components adhere as much as possible to the 'single-responsibility' philosophy, where each component handles (ideally) only a single task.

+Each of the components is (almost) fully tested.

 ## Search optimization